input-output-hk/jormungandr/doc/testing/thor.md

 ## Configuration

 Thor api doesn't use any configuration files.
-However cli uses small cache folder on filesystem (located in: `~/.thor`).
+However, cli uses small cache folder on filesystem (located in: `~/.thor`).
 The purpose of this configuration is to store wallet lists as well as secret keys guarded by pass phrase.

 ### full list of available commands